-Some of the documents to which you request access contain personal data, in particular names and email addresses of Commission staff.
+Some of the documents to which you request access contains/contain personal data, in particular names, mail and e-mail addresses and phone numbers.

 Indeed, Article 3(1) of Regulation 2018/1725 provides that personal data 'means any information relating to an identified or identifiable natural person [...]'.
-The Court of Justice has specified that any information, which by reason of its content, purpose or effect, is linked to a particular person is to be considered as personal data.2

-Please note in this respect that the names, signatures, functions, telephone numbers and/or initials pertaining to staff members of an institution are to be considered personal data.3
+The Court of Justice has specified that any information, which by reason of its content, purpose or effect, is linked to a particular person is to be considered as personal data.2 Please note in this respect that the names, signatures, functions, telephone numbers and/or initials pertaining to staff members of an institution are to be considered personal data.3

-In its judgment in Case C-28/08 P (Bavarian Lager)4, the Court of Justice ruled that when a request is made for access to documents containing personal data, the Data Protection Regulation becomes fully applicable5
+In its judgment in Case C-28/08 P (Bavarian Lager)4, the Court of Justice ruled that when a request is made for access to documents containing personal data, the Data Protection Regulation becomes fully applicable5.